Benedict Spinola: Life

 Born at Genoa, Spinola, also called Benedick Spinola, and in Italian Benedetto Spinola, was the second son of Battista Spinola by his marriage to a cousin, Elisabetta, a daughter of Giacomo Spinola.
 The family was an important one in the city, and in 1556 Spinola's father declined election as Doge.

 Little is known of Spinola's early life, but by 1541 he was in London working as a clerk at a salary of two pounds a year for Bastian Bony, postmaster to the City of London's foreign merchants.
 Spinola lived his whole adult life in the parish of St Gabriel Fenchurch, latterly joined there by his nephews Hannibal and Ascaneo Spinola.
 He never married and had a property in Shoreditch known as "Spinola's pleasure".

-Unusually for a foreigner, Spinola was fully naturalized in 1552, which gave him the right to pay taxes and customs dues at the rates applied to the English.
+Unusually for a foreigner, Spinola was fully naturalised in 1552, which gave him the right to pay taxes and customs dues at the rates applied to the English.
 In 1559 he was an exporter of woollen cloths and an importer of wines.
 In 1561, he confessed to exporting another trader's goods on his own licence:

 "27th Dec.
 1561.
 I doo confess that I have entred in the customs' book at London, and shipped out of this realme in my owne name, and uppon my licence, the number of foore hundred forty-foore karseys, which wer the proper goods of Ihon Justiniano of Cio, stranger.
 For the which I have payd to the Queene's Majestie's use but Englishmen's customs, according to my licence : and have receaved of the sayd Justinian such custom as strangers doo paye to her highness for karseys; abatyng to hym (by agreement betwixt us) viij c vppon every carsey.
 Per me BENEDETTO SPINOLA."